Brother Alexander, 1869

 “Fish again, Alex?”
 Brian sighed.
 “Three days straight.
 I’m getting sick of the taste.”

+Alex smirked.
 “Wait a minute.
-You were the one who forgot to pack guns for hunting.
+You were the one who forgot to pack extra bullets for hunting.
 Luckily, I know to catch these things, even without a fishing rod.”

-Unpacking his leather bag, Brian pulled out a jar of dried beef jerky.
 “Luckily, I brought some real food.”
+Opening his leather bag, Brian pulled out a jar of honey flavored beef jerky.

-Jon grabbed the jar and gobbled up some jerky.
+Jon grabbed the jar and gobbled up a piece of jerky.
 “Hold on.
 You had this the whole time and didn’t let us know?
 Jesus.”

 Brian reached for the jar, but Jon was just too quick.
 Much to Brian’s annoyance, he ate another strip of jerky before giving the jar back.